-To provide users with helpful resources if they experience problems you should also configure a friendly name and a suitable logo, as well as the support email and support URL for your organization.
-See Dashboard Tenant Settings for further details.
+To provide helpful resources for users who experience problems, you should also configure a friendly name and a logo, as well as provide the support email address and URL for your organization.
+To learn how, see Dashboard Tenant Settings.

 Get Started with Auth0 Videos

-Watch these three short videos Brand: How It Works, Brand: Signup and Login Pages, and Brand: Emails and Error Pages to learn how branding works with Auth0, how to use Auth0’s Universal Login feature to customize your sign up and login pages, and how to use Auth0 email templates and make changes to the reply email address, subject, redirect URL, and URL lifetime.
+Watch three short videos—Brand: How It Works, Brand: Signup and Login Pages, and Brand: Emails and Error Pages—to learn how branding works with Auth0, how to use Auth0’s Universal Login feature to customize your sign up and login pages, and how to use Auth0 email templates and make changes to the reply email address, subject, redirect URL, and URL lifetime.